Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Introduction

 Comparisons between observations and models have led to many important conclusions about the physical processes on different scales and the interaction between them.
 For example, the star formation efficiency, defined as the ratio of stellar mass to halo mass, is found observationally to be an unimodal function of halo mass, peaked at around a halo mass of $M_{\rm h,c} \approx 10^{12} M_{\odot}$ \citep[e.g.][]{Yang2003,yang2012EVOLUTIONGALAXYDARK,behrooziAVERAGESTARFORMATION2013}.
 The peak star formation efficiency is about a few percent, much lower than the value of $\approx 0.16$ allowed by the cosmic baryon fraction.
 Two different channels of feedback, one from stars \citep[e.g.][]{Kauffmann1998,Hopkins2012,Hopkins2014, angles-alcazarBlackHolesFIRE2017,hopkinsWhyBlackHoles2021a} and the other from AGNs \citep[e.g.][]{bowerDark2017b,weinbergerSupermassiveBlackHoles2018,daveSimba2019a} are thus proposed to suppress the star formation, and are inferred to be dominant at low- and high-masses, respectively.
-Another example is the relation between SMBH mass and galaxy bulge/total stellar mass, which is observed to roughly follow a power law \citep[e.g.][]{grahamBREAKING2012,scottUPDATED2013,grahamMBH2013,Kormendy2013, grahamAppreciatingMergersUnderstanding2023, grahamReading2023, Hong2023}.
+Another example is the relation between SMBH mass and galaxy bulge/total stellar mass, which is observed to roughly follow a power law \citep[e.g.][]{Kormendy2013, grahamAppreciatingMergersUnderstanding2023, grahamReading2023, Hong2023}.
 Different mechanisms, such as star formation and SMBH growth regulated by AGN feedback \citep[e.g.][]{DiMatteo2005,weinbergerSupermassiveBlackHoles2018,Hong2023}, and the galaxy-galaxy and SMBH-SMBH mergers \citep[e.g.][]{Peng2007a}, have been proposed to explain the relation, in particular the power-law index.
-Precise measurements of the relation over a wide range of redshift from observations are thus critical to distinguish theoretical models, although such measurements are difficult to make at high redshift \citep[e.g.][]{Schaye2010, Kormendy2013, greeneIntermediateMass2020}.
-The stellar mass-halo mass relation and the SMBH mass-stellar mass relation also imply a correlation in mass between SMBHs and halos, as indeed found observationally by using halo masses obtained from the abundance matching \citep{behrooziUniverseMachineCorrelationGalaxy2019}, satellite kinematics \citep{ferrareseBulgeFundamentalRelation2002}, gravitational lensing \citep{zhang2024HaloMassobservableProxy,li2024BlackHoleHalo}, and luminosity in X-ray \citep[e.g.][]{gaspariXRayHaloScaling2019,voitBlackHoleGrowth2024}, and SMBH mass from velocity dispersion \citep[e.g.][]{Zahid2016,Zahid2018,Sohn2020, Shankar2020,zhang2024HaloMassobservableProxy}.
-Physical pictures connecting baryon cycles from SMBH scales to halo scales have been suggested to explain these observations \citep[e.g.][]{gaspariUnifyingMicroMacro2017,donahue2022BaryonCyclesBiggest}.
+Precise measurements of the relation over a wide range of redshift from observations are thus critical to distinguish theoretical models, although such measurements are difficult to make at high redshifts \citep[e.g.][]{Schaye2010, Kormendy2013, greeneIntermediateMass2020}.
+The stellar mass-halo mass relation and the SMBH mass-stellar mass relation also imply a correlation in mass between SMBHs and halos, as indeed found observationally by using halo masses obtained from the abundance matching \citep{behrooziUniverseMachineCorrelationGalaxy2019}, satellite kinematics \citep{ferrareseBulgeFundamentalRelation2002}, gravitational lensing \citep{zhang2024HaloMassobservableProxy,li2024BlackHoleHalo}, and luminosity in X-ray \citep[e.g.][]{gaspariXRayHaloScaling2019,voitBlackHoleGrowth2024}, and SMBH mass from velocity dispersion \citep[e.g.][]{Zahid2016,Zahid2018,Sohn2020, Shankar2020}. {\revised Although the correlation between SMBH mass and halo mass may be just a phenomenological coincidence, physical frameworks involving the synergy between halo potential and AGN feedback in regulating the baryon cycle from SMBH scales to halo scales have been proposed to interpret the correlation \citep[e.g.][]{bowerDark2017b,voitBlackHoleGrowth2024}, and observational evidences supporting the interpretation have been identified \citep[e.g.][]{bandaraRELATIONSHIPSUPERMASSIVEBLACK2009, bogdanCONNECTINGDARKMATTER2015,zhang2024HaloMassobservableProxy}. }